Tuning a guitar should be easy, but it’s not. In fact, the more you explore guitar tuning, the more you realize there is

 How NOT to tune a guitar

 1. Do not use the fifth fret and seventh fret harmonics.
-Many guitarists learn this method.
-You play a harmonic on the fifth fret of your low E string, then play a harmonic on the seventh fret of your A string, and then tune your string until they match.
+Many guitarists learn this method: You play a harmonic on the fifth fret of your low E string, then play a harmonic on the seventh fret of your A string, and then tune your string until they match.
 You can listen for the vibrations.
 When the vibrations are gone, the strings are, apparently, in tune.
-You repeat this all down the guitar (expect for the B string) and hope that this will tune your guitar.
+You repeat this all down the guitar (except for the B string) and hope that this will tune your guitar.
 But it won’t.

 2. Do not tune to a chord.
 You’ve probably tried this at home.
 You’re tuning your guitar and you play the open D, G, and B strings.
 And you tweak the B string until it sounds perfectly in tune with your D and G strings.
 Glorious, right?
 But then you play a D chord… and your D note on your B string is way flat.
 You check your B again and it sounds great.
-But now: check that B with a tuner, and you’ll see it’s about 14 cents flat of what a “standard” B should be.
+But now: check that B with a tuner, and you’ll see it’s about 14 cents flat of what a “standard tuning” B should be.

 What gives?
 Why don’t these two tuning methods work?